-nib Hospital cover pays an amount towards your treatment depending on your level of cover and the hospital you choose to stay in (nib Agreement Private Hospital, non-agreement private hospital or any public hospital).
+nib Hospital cover pays benefits towards your treatment, depending on your level of cover and whether you go to an nib Agreement Hospital, a non-agreement private hospital or a public hospital.

 What's covered when you go to hospital?

-Combined with Medicare, your health insurance will help cover the cost of your treatment as a private patient in a private hospital.
-However, it’s important to remember that health insurance will only pay benefits for services included in your hospital cover.
-Providing your procedure is covered and you attend an nib Agreement Private Hospital (or any public hospital as a private patient) nib covers you for:
+Your health insurance, combined with Medicare if you're an Australian resident, will help cover the cost of your treatment as a private patient for services included in your hospital cover.
+Providing your procedure is covered and you attend an nib Agreement Hospital (or any public hospital as a private patient) nib covers you for:

 nib will also cover the following in-line with our agreement with the hospital.
 You may have an out of pocket expense in some cases for these services:

-Please refer to the Policy Booklet for more information about what’s covered in hospital.
+Refer to your Policy Booklet or Fact Sheet for more information about what’s covered in hospital.

 What’s not covered?

-There are some things that are not covered.
-Excluding these services helps to keep the cost of your health insurance down.
+Some things aren't covered.
+Excluding these services helps to keep the cost of your health insurance down:

-You should always check what you're covered for before you go to hospital.
-Contact us so we can help you keep any extra expenses to a minimum.
+You should always check what you're covered for before you go to hospital and contact us so we can help you keep any extra expenses to a minimum.